 Scaffolders' Insurance, has the Bubble Finally Burst?

-Back in 2011 FML released the following article and dare I say how accurate it seems to be when you look at the current pricing structure for high-risk trades, has the bubble finally burst?
+Back in 2011, the then, FML Insurance Services' website released the following article and dare I say how accurate it seems to be when you look at the current pricing structure for high-risk trades, has the bubble finally burst?

 For many years insurers have perceived that the risks faced by scaffolders with respect to injury to themselves or employees, injury or damage to a third party, combined with the loss or damage to their equipment determined that they traditionally have to pay higher premiums for their scaffolders insurance.
 This was generally higher than building contractors and ancillary trades for employers and public liability as well as all risks cover.